 The internationally-recognized, 72-hour Permaculture Design Certificate (PDC) course yields the Permaculture Design Certificate.
-This course includes hands-on demonstrations and field trips that go well beyond the prescribed 72 hours.
-The course serves as an introduction to permaculture design as developed by concept co-creators Bill Mollison and David Holmgren, which opens the door to further practice, work and advanced education.
+This course includes hands-on demonstrations and serves as an introduction to permaculture design as developed by concept co-creators Bill Mollison and David Holmgren, which opens the door to further practice, work and advanced education.

 About this course

-This course empowers you to take up permaculture design in your own life and to share a common context to participate in the global network of permaculture practitioners.
+Through the grounding of the lectures and the experience of the hands on work this course empowers you to take up permaculture design in your own life and to share a common context with the global network of permaculture practitioners.

 This PDC is designed for greater impact through active, peer-based learning using liberating structures and other learning approaches.
 To enable this students complete approximately 10 hours of reading and recorded lecture in between each class.
 Ultimately, students will be more able to apply and adapt their learning across the wide variety of situations they will encounter.